 The trail is dirt, grass, and gravel.
 Walk across the field.
 We could hear birds singing in the trees all around us.
 Make a right at the white trail marker and cross the small bridge.
 When you come to the deer enclosure, make a left.
 The scent of honeysuckle was everywhere on this beautiful Spring day.
 The understory growth is also very thick already.
 I suggest the liberal use of tick spray before entering this park.

 Continue across another bridge over the brook.
 The Honey Brook and the Cleveland Brook both run through the preserve, and they are tributaries to Stony Brook.
 There are lots of beautiful cedar trees in this part of the woods.
-There’s an odd clearing which we are speculating once had some structures or farms at some point.
+There is a clearing which we speculate held structures at some point.

 Once you cross the second brook, there are lots of beech trees.
 This forest is over 100 years old and contains a nice mixture of red cedars and mixed hardwood trees.
 As you walk the grounds here, you can’t help but be struck by the magic of forest restoration.